fredie7/machine__learning/diabetes_diagonistic_app/README.md

 #### A tactful feature engineering was carried out to weigh the number of positive diabetic cases against the population.

-#### This was seconded wth ensuring that there were no null values before standardiation.
+#### This was seconded wth ensuring that there were no null values before standardization.

 #### The model was defined, fitted into the training dataset before prediction and evaluation.